Please meet the Sandbox to Socrates team!

 Angela Berkeley–Although Angela Berkeley wanted to homeschool her daughter, she was unable to find others to partner with in this endeavor and felt that it was unfair to homeschool an only child; so she enrolled her in kindergarten.
 However, because the family was facing a mid-semester cross-country move during their daughter’s first grade year, she pulled her out to homeschool until they settled into their new home.
 This went so well, and her daughter liked it so much, that they ended up homeschooling through 8th grade.
 Using an eclectic classical style, this was an extremely successful process, producing a confident, personable, and academically well-prepared entrant into a local high school.

-Brit and her husband are living this beautiful, crazy life with their four sons and one daughter in sunny California.
+Brit and her husband are living this beautiful, crazy life with their three sons and one daughter in sunny California.
 They made the decision to homeschool when their eldest was a baby after realizing how much afterschooling they would do if they sent him to school.
 Brit describes their homeschooling as eclectic, literature-rich, Catholic, classical-wanna-be.

 Caitilin Fiona–Caitilin is the mother of six children, ranging from high school down to early elementary, all of whom she has homeschooled from the beginning.
 Her particular interests in the homeschool universe include teaching Latin, Shakespeare, and Great Books.
 Outside of homeschooling, her interests include languages, literature, theology, cookery and nutrition, movies, and fooling around, er, researching on the Internet.